instagibbs/bolts/02-peer-protocol.md

 ## Requirements

 A node during reconnection and on sending `channel_reestablish_simple`
+  - MUST set `commitment_numbers` to the values of the latest commitment numbers, indexed by peer's lexigraphically sorted (in ascending order) SEC1-encoded `node_id`:
-  - MUST set `local_commitment_number` to the latest commitment number for the local node that it has received a `commitment_signed` for, during the other node's turn.
+    - for the local index: MUST set the local commitment number it has received a `commitment_signed` for, during the other node's turn.
 Messages received prior to the other node's turn are only counted after the `yield` is sent, meaning acceptance of the turn switching over.
-  - MUST set `remote_commitment_number` to the latest sent `commitment_signed` commitment number that was either sent during the local node's turn or accepted by the remote peer via a `yield` if sent optimistically.
+    - for the remote index: the remote commitment number set by the latest sent `commitment_signed` message that was either sent during the local node's turn or accepted by the remote peer via a `yield` if sent optimistically.
-  - MUST set `turn` to the index of the peer to indicate who's turn it is from the local node's vantage point, with index sorted in ascending order by peer's SEC1-encoded node_id
+  - MUST set `turn` to the index of the peer to indicate who's turn it is from the local node's vantage point, again with index in ascending order by comparing peer's SEC1-encoded `node_id`
   - MUST set `stage` to the stage number as defined above in `Stages`

 Upon reconnection when `channel_reestablish_simple` is exchanged between peers after